-Due to the diverse nature of North Macedonia, multiple languages are spoken throughout the country.
-During Pre-Service Training, the Peace Corps trains Volunteers primarily in the official language of Macedonian.
-Some candidates are trained in both Macedonian and/or Albanian as Albanian is the second most spoken language and because Peace Corps North Macedonia places Volunteers in sites where Albanian is the primary language spoken.
+Thanks to the diverse population in North Macedonia, multiple languages are spoken throughout the country.
+During Pre-Service Training, staff train Volunteers primarily in Macedonian.
+Some Volunteers are trained in both Macedonian and/or Albanian as Albanian is the second most spoken language and because Peace Corps North Macedonia places Volunteers in towns/cities where Albanian is the primary language spoken.

-Peace Corps staff will be looking for Volunteers interested in learning multiple languages as some placements will be in sites and homes where another language is spoken.
-Other languages Volunteers may find spoken in their communities include, but are not limited to: Roma, Turkish, Bosnian, and Serbian.
+Peace Corps staff will be looking for Volunteers interested in learning multiple languages as some placements will be in communities where more than one language is spoken.
+Other languages Volunteers may find in their communities include, but are not limited to: Roma, Turkish, Bosnian, and Serbian.
 Peace Corps Volunteers who need support to learn an additional language are able to work with Peace Corps staff on a learning plan.

-• Living Conditions: All Volunteers will be placed with host families during Pre-Service Training (the first three months in country).
-After training, Volunteers will move to their permanent host communities where they will live with another host family for at least the first six months of their service.
+• Living Conditions: All Trainees will be placed with host families during Pre-Service training (the first three months in country).
+After training, Volunteers will move to their permanent communities, where they will live with another host family for at least the first six months.
 In many rural communities, the host family arrangement may be the only housing option.
-Volunteers should come prepared to live as their host family does, the housing will be modest, yet functional and safe.
+Typical host family accommodation provides a room with basic furniture and shared bathroom and shared kitchen facilities.
+Volunteers should come prepared to live as their hosts do, frugal in their use of utilities because of the high cost for electricity.
+The housing will be modest, yet functional, healthy, and safe.

 • Social and Cultural Norms: Volunteers should expect to have much less alone time than they may be used to.
-North Macedonia is a collectivist society and Volunteers who spend ample time with their host families, neighbors and colleagues will enjoy a higher level of integration.
+North Macedonia is a collectivist society and Volunteers who spend ample time with their families, neighbors and colleagues will enjoy a higher level of integration.
+During these interactions Volunteers should always practice COVID mitigation measures, which will be covered both pre-departure and in country.
 Volunteers should be aware that it is common to smoke both indoors and outdoors and it may be hard to avoid during service.

 • Diet: North Macedonia has a delicious cuisine, thanks to its hyper-local production of fruits and vegetables.
 Fresh seasonal fruits and vegetables are readily available year-round at local markets.
 Typical meals consist of chicken, pork (among the Macedonian population), rice, beans, pasta, and fresh salads.
 While difficult at times due to the meat-heavy diet, vegetarians have successfully served in North Macedonia.